ttscoff/snibbets/README.md

 A tool for accessing code snippets contained in a folder of plain text Markdown files.

 Snibbets allows me to keep code snippets in raw files, not relying on a dedicated code snippet app.
-I can collect and edit my snippets using a text editor, nvALT (nvUltra), or simply saving snippets from my clipboard to a text file using *NIX redirection on the command line.
+I can collect and edit my snippets using a text editor, nvALT (nvUltra), or simply by saving snippets from my clipboard to a text file using *NIX redirection on the command line.
 I can add descriptive names and extended descriptions/notes to code snippets using standard Markdown.

 What Snibbets does is simply allow a quick search for a specific snippet that I can either output to the terminal, pipe to my clipboard, or access via LaunchBar (via the included LaunchBar Action).
 It's basically a wrapper for `find` and `grep` with the ability to separate code blocks from other text in my Markdown files.